Earlier this summer, I wrote about uniquely decodable codes.

 1

 Clearly not all the same length.
 And “1” is a prefix of “101” and a suffix of “0001”.
 And yet!
-This list is uniquely decodable.
+I argue that this list is uniquely decodable.

 To know this, we can play with some examples, like “110100001101”.